 The music's mild fading in and out is just how a distant station

 Forget TV's Star Trek!
 Back in the Golden Days of Radio we had Dimension X, one of the most popular science fiction series on the airwaves.
 Now, dim the room lights low and begin to imagine the future.

 First broadcast on October 18, 1942.

 Steady yourself for drama and adventure in Canada's Yukon Territory.
 Like other popular radio broadcasts of its day, this program went on to television greatness as "Sergeant Preston of the Yukon" featuring Canadian Mountie Sgt.
 Preston and his fearless dog Yukon King.

 Are you ready?
-Turn off your lights and listen in the dark as an antique clock somberly chimes midnight, sending shivers slowly running up your spine...
+Turn off your lights and listen to old time radio in the dark as an antique clock somberly chimes midnight, sending shivers slowly running up your spine...